Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Results

 Gravitational waves are emitted in binary WD merger events \citep{2014ApJ...794...35G, 2020MNRAS.491.3000M, 2021ApJ...906...29Y}.
 Although the signal is below detection thresholds in the current gravitational-wave detectors, it was estimated that a binary WD merger event could be resolvable for the next generation of detectors \citep{korol, yu}.
 In fact, a method for estimating WD masses by extracting the tidal information from the gravitational-wave signatures has been proposed \citep{10.1093/mnrasl/slaa183}.
 Hence, we anticipate that measurements of the $I-$Love$-Q$ relations for WDs could help reveal the existence of DM in rotating WDs. \\

 In reality, each WD may acquire a different amount of DM.
 Therefore, WDs would scatter within a band of $I-$Love$-Q$ relations spanned by different $\epsilon$.
 We show these bands together with the uncertainties of the pure NM models in the lower panels of Figure \ref{fig:iloveqrigid} (a) and \ref{fig:iloveqrigid} (b).
-They are computed by taking differences between the best-fit lines for DM-admixed models with those of the pure NM models.
+They are computed by first taking differences between the best-fit lines for DM-admixed models with those of the pure NM models, then plotting the differences versus $Q$ as solid lines.
+Finally, we fill in the area between solid lines to form different bands.
 In particular, since the uncertainties (shown as the grey band) of the pure NM models are small, any significant deviation that lies above the pure NM version of the $I-$Love$-Q$ relations is possibly a sign of a sub-solar mass scale of DM admixture. \\

-Are DMRWDs detectable through measuring the deviation from the $I-$Love$-Q$ relations?
+Are DMRWDs detectable by measuring the deviation from the $I-$Love$-Q$ relations?
 As mentioned in \citet{2013PhRvD..88b3009Y} and \citet{2013LRR....16....9Y}, $\lambda_{T}$ and $I$ could be measured by gravitational-wave and/or electromagnetic observations.
-We take their estimated uncertainties to be $60$ \% and $10$ \%, respectively, and we compare these values to the deviations in $\lambda_{T}$ and $I$ in the lower panels of Figure \ref{fig:iloveqrigid} (a) and \ref{fig:iloveqrigid} (b), respectively.
-We find that it is possible to detect DMRWDs with $\epsilon > 0.1$ this way.
+We take their estimated uncertainties as $60$ \% and $10$ \%, respectively.
+We compare these values to the deviations in $\lambda_{T}$ and $I$ in the lower panels of Figure \ref{fig:iloveqrigid} (a) and \ref{fig:iloveqrigid} (b), respectively.
+We find it possible to detect DMRWDs with $\epsilon \geq 0.1$.
 Future space-based detectors should have improved accuracy to detect or constrain DMRWDs with $\epsilon < 0.1$. \\

 Suppose there is an anomalous detection of $\lambda_{T}$ or $I$ with respect to a fixed $Q$.
 If such a deviation is a result of DM admixture, we can infer the value of $a$ from $\Lambda_T$ or $I$: